kippesp/Nand2Tetris/my_computer/12/README.md

 algorithm.
 As it happens, from my experiments, of various slopped lines, the reference JackOS is using this as well.

+The drawRectangle() was also optimized since my MerlinJack game suffered a noticable slowness with the repeated drawLine() version.

 ## Memory.jack